-Nanoscale integration has the potential to revolutionize the way we live, in the same way that the development of the semiconductor-based integrated circuit (or computer “chip”) did.
+Nanoscale integration is revolutionizing the way we live, in the same way that the development of the semiconductor-based integrated circuit (computer chip) did.
 The development of the chip required the capability to integrate a large number of resistors, capacitors, diodes, and transistors on a single platform.
 Once developed, the chip enabled countless innovations.
 CINT envisions similarly transformational technologies will ultimately emerge from nanomaterials integration.

-While nanoscale materials exhibit extraordinary physical, chemical, and/or biological properties, isolated or individual nanoscale materials are scientifically interesting, they rarely make a significant technological impact.
+While nanoscale materials exhibit extraordinary physical, chemical, and/or biological properties, isolated or individual nanoscale materials are scientifically interesting but rarely make a significant technological impact.
 Building blocks comprised of individual nanoscale materials are commonly integrated with other materials into architectures that amplify their properties (up-scaling) or lead to new ensemble behaviors (emergent phenomena).
-By surveying the integrated environments of greatest potential impact, and by developing our fundamental understanding of the principles that govern these integrated properties and behaviors, we can capitalize on the greatest potential for nanomaterials to have an enduring impact on scientific and technological innovations.
+By surveying the integrated environments of greatest potential impact and developing our fundamental understanding of the principles that govern these integrated properties and behaviors, we can capitalize on the greatest potential for nanomaterials to have an enduring impact on scientific and technological innovations.

 Key integration science challenges include: